 In rarer cases, presumptions are said to be ‘irrebuttable’: in these cases, no evidence to the contrary is admissible.

 The court may base its decision only on proven or uncontested facts.

-Preparatory inquiries may be ordered by the judge at the request of one of the parties, but the judge may also take the initiative.
+Measures of inquiry may be ordered by the judge at the request of one of the parties, but the judge may also take the initiative.

-Any person may be heard as a witness, except persons who may not testify in court, which covers those with civil disqualifications (minors and protected adults) or with certain criminal convictions (deprivation of civil rights).
-The judge may, however, question them for information purposes, without putting them on oath.
-Furthermore, the descendants of the spouses may never be heard or testify in divorce or legal separation proceedings.
+Any person may be heard as a witness, except the parties themselves and persons who are not competent to testify in court, which includes those who lack capacity (minors and protected adults) or with certain criminal convictions (deprivation of civil rights).
+However, the judge may question them for information purposes, without requiring them to take an oath.
+Furthermore, in divorce or legal separation proceedings, the descendants of the spouses may never give evidence or testify.

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.